 Limits and taxation

-The AA is a limit on the amount of pension savings that you can build up that may qualify for tax relief in any one tax year.
-The period over which this is measured is known as the Pension Input Period (PIP) and runs from 6 April to 5 April.
+The Annual Allowance is a limit on the amount of pension savings that you can build up that may qualify for tax relief, in any one tax year.
+There are no active members contributing to the Nationwide Pension Fund and Annual Allowance does not affect your previous pension contributions at NPF.

-The LTA is a limit on the total value of the pension savings that you can build up during your working life in the Scheme and any other registered pension scheme.
-This limit applicable from 6 April 2021 is £1.0789 million and will increase in line with the Consumer Prices Index (CPI) for each complete tax year thereafter.
-You may be subject to an additional tax charge if the value of all your pension benefits exceeds the LTA.
+The Lifetime Allowance is a limit on the total value of the pension savings, that you can build up during your working life in the Fund, and any other registered pension scheme.
+This limit applicable from 6 April 2021 is £1,073,100 and has been frozen at this level until the 2025/26 tax year.
+You may be subject to an additional tax charge if the value of all your pension benefits exceeds the Lifetime Allowance.

 Further information on either the Annual Allowance or Lifetime Allowance can be found by visiting: